 Hopefully they want to sponsor you, but don’t be disheartened if they don’t.
 There's a lot of different companies out there, so keep trying.
 You might want to ask for feedback on your application so that you know what to do next time!
 As you've already completed the process once it should be easier to approach other companies.

 Many places are also hurting due to the current financial situation so might not be able to provide much sponsorship support.
 We recommend asking for discounts this year if you can.
 This may also work in your favour as companies want to get big groups through the door (when we're allowed) so that they can keep business going, but if companies are still offering sponsorships then of course that's great too.

 Remember you can always try again with that company at some point in the future or with another company that you think will fit.

-If you want any backup from the union or you've got any questions this guide hasn't answered feel free to reach out to the Shana or Polly.
+If you want any backup from the union or you've got any questions this guide hasn't answered feel free to reach out to the Scott or Christy.